 What is the adult-to-child ratio?

-The ratio of adults to children is approximately 1 to 7 in the Preschool I program and 1 to 9 in the Preschool II progra.
-All classes have two teachers and, usually, one parent helper each day.
+The ratio of adults to children is approximately 1 to 7 in the Preschool I program and 1 to 9 in the Preschool II program.
+All classes have two teachers.

 What is the age-range of children enrolled at the preschool?